 These reviews confirmed that alpha-GPC supplementation offered “modest improvement of cognitive dysfunction in dementia of neurodegenerative and vascular origin.”
 Another review described alpha-GPC as having “significant effects on cognitive function with a good safety profile and tolerability.”

-Another review compared Alpha-GPC to other therapeutic compounds and found similar results, stating that “among compounds investigated, choline alphoscerate was well tolerated, improved cognitive function in VaD (vascular dementia) patients to a better extent than citicoline and to similar or better extent than other more recently developed drugs.”
+Another review compared Alpha-GPC to other therapeutic compounds and found similar results, stating that “among compounds investigated, choline alphoscerate was well tolerated, improved cognitive function in VaD (vascular dementia) patients to a better extent than citicoline and to a similar or better extent than other more recently developed drugs.”

 Various studies over two decades (1991,1992, 2015, 2017) have confirmed similar nootropic effects in rats.
 Cognitive enhancement was observed after brain damage, poor blood supply, seizures, and more.